 The reason for withdrawal will be recorded on the CRF.
 Data that has already been collected about the participant will be kept and used.
-Swabs may be stored outside of the trial remit, for PHE purposes adhering to their retention policy.
-Optional SARS-CoV-2 blood test samples will not be stored.
+Swabs and blood samples are outside of the trial remit, for PHE purposes adhering to their retention policy.

-8.11 Definition of End of Trial
+2.13 Definition of End of Trial